A Green's function proof of the Positive Mass Theorem: Proof of the positive mass theorem

 \begin{proof} For the sake of notation, let us set $m = m_{ADM} (M,g)$, and let us focus on the first part of the positive mass statement, i.e., $m\geq 0$.
 By the very accurate discussion given in~\cite[Section 2]{Bra_Kaz_Khu_Ste_2019}, and in particular from~\cite[Proposition 2.1]{Bra_Kaz_Khu_Ste_2019}, the analysis can be reduced to the case where the underlying manifold $M$ is diffeomorphic to $\R^3$ and there exists a distinguished asymptotically flat coordinate chart $x=(x^1,x^2,x^3)$ -- called {\em Schwarzschildian coordinate chart} -- in which the metric $g$ can be expressed as

 A manifold of this kind clearly fulfills all the assumptions made in Theorem~\ref{effectivemonotonicity}.
-In particular, there exists a solution $u$ to~\eqref{f0}, and consequently a function $F$ defined as in~\eqref{eq0}.
-Also, in virtue of the monotonicity of $F$ established in Theorem~\ref{effectivemonotonicity}, we have that
+In particular, there exists {the solution $u$ to~\eqref{f0}, and consequently the function $F$ defined as in~\eqref{eq0}.} Also, in virtue of the monotonicity of $F$ established in Theorem~\ref{effectivemonotonicity}, we have that

 As we have seen in the proof of Corollary~\ref{positiveAOM}, it is a general fact that $\lim_{t\to 0^+}F(t) = 0$.
 We now claim that $\lim_{t\to+\infty} \!F(t)= 8 \pi m$.
 It is clear that combining this claim with~\eqref{eq18}, one easily gets $m \geq 0$.
 In order to compute the limit of $F(t)$ as $t \to + \infty$, it is useful to understand the asymptotic behaviour of $u$ at infinity.
 This is done in the following lemma.